aws-samples/the-aws-step-functions-workshop/content/module-7/index.en.md

 ## Module Goals

-- Overview
+- Build a state machine with a Parallel State and integrate it with API Gateway
-- Build a state machine with a Parallel State and Integrate it with API Gateway
+- Execute an asynchronous execution through a request to API Gateway
-- Execute the state machine through API Gateway and review results
+- Configure the integration to be synchronous
-- Update the integration to make the execution synchronous
+- Execute an synchronous execution through a request to API Gateway